-According to the latest practice of the Liechtenstein courts, there is no separate exequatur procedure in Liechtenstein; rather, the enforceability of the arbitral award is merely (but at least) examined as a preliminary question when granting enforcement (Supreme Court 7 Sep 2017, LES 2017, 173).
+According to the latest practice of the Liechtenstein courts, there is not a separate exequatur procedure in Liechtenstein; rather, the enforceability of the arbitral award is merely (but at least) examined as a preliminary question when granting enforcement (Supreme Court 07 Sep 2017, LES 2017, 173).
 It must be explained in the application for enforcement on the basis of what arbitral award enforcement is applied for, to what extent there is domestic jurisdiction, and/or to what extent assets of the debtor are located in Liechtenstein.
 At the same time, the measures of enforcement applied for must be stated.
 A copy of the arbitral award must be submitted together with a confirmation by the arbitrators that it is final and enforceable (§ 623(6) ZPO).

-Arbitral award from a member state of the NYC
+Arbitral award from a members state of the New York Convention

-Since Liechtenstein has acceded to the NYC, not only are arbitral awards issued in Liechtenstein subject to recognition and enforcement in all member states (and thus almost worldwide), but in turn all arbitral awards issued in another member state will be recognised and enforced in Liechtenstein.
-As a result of the reservation of reciprocity made by Liechtenstein, the provisions of the NYC apply in Liechtenstein only to arbitral awards issued by a foreign court of arbitration with its seat in another member state to the Convention.
-The NYC therefore has no erga omnes effect in Liechtenstein.
+Since Liechtenstein has acceded to the New York Convention, not only are arbitral awards issued in Liechtenstein subject to recognition and enforcement in all member states (and thus almost worldwide), but in turn all arbitral awards issued in another member state will be recognised and enforced in Liechtenstein.
+As a result of the reservation of reciprocity made by Liechtenstein, the provisions of the NYC are applicable in Liechtenstein only to arbitral awards issued by a court of arbitration issued by a foreign court of arbitration in another member state of the Convention.
+The NYC therefore does not have effect erga omnes in Liechtenstein.

 The application for enforcement must be submitted together with the suitably authenticated (legalised) original or a legalised copy of the arbitral award in German.
-The arbitral award must be translated into German by a translator entered in the list of interpreters and translators admitted at the Liechtenstein courts and authorities and must be certified by that translator (Supreme Court 7 Jun 2013, LES 2013, 147).
+The arbitral award must have been translated into German by a translator entered in the list of interpreters and translators admitted at the Liechtenstein courts and authorities and must be certified by that translator (Supreme Court 07 Jun 2013, LES 2013, 147).
 The original or certified copy of the arbitration agreement need only be submitted if so requested by the Court of Justice (Landgericht) (§ 631(2) ZPO).
 A confirmation of the arbitrators on the finality and enforceability of the arbitral awards in the seat country is not required.